HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 --from-literal='password-<hostname2>'='<base64 encoded username from hostname2>'
 ```

 The secrets consist of the username and password for each environment.
-Secrets can be created for two or more hostnames depending on the number of subscribers.
+You can create secrets for two or more hostnames depending on the number of subscribers.

 All credentials must be manually Base64 encoded when creating the secrets.